 Services are available to residents of multifamily buildings of 5 or more units through Cape Light Compact.
 Public Housing, private non-profit, and private for-profit housing can qualify if 50% or more of the residents are at 60% or under of AMI (area median income).

-To be considered for weatherization services for a multifamily property heated by natural gas, property owners and/or managers need to call 617-348-6425 or visit http://leanmultifamily.org/ to register for insulation, air sealing and ventilation services.
+To be considered for Low Income Multi Family Energy services , property owners and/or managers need to call 617-348-6425 or visit http://leanmultifamily.org to register for insulation, air sealing and ventilation services.

 How to Apply For Fuel Assistance